h7b/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.tips.merge-spreadsheets.md

     }
 ```

-Append only records which is non blank in column A (1st column), using [[QUERY|notes.tutorial.google-sheets-excel.query-function]] function
+Append only records which is non-blank in column A (1st column), using [[QUERY function|notes.tutorial.google-sheets-excel.function.query]]
 ```javascript
 =QUERY({
     IMPORTRANGE();